SHIPPING TO THE HOTEL

 Can we ship boxes directly to the hotel?

-The Crowne Plaza Hotel has a convenient service for dealers wishing to ship merchandise directly to the hotel in advance—however, they now charge a handling fee per box.
-It’s pretty reasonable; the charges are detailed below.
+The Crowne Plaza Louisville Airport Hotel has a convenient service for dealers wishing to ship merchandise directly to the hotel in advance—the charges are detailed below.

 Once your boxes are in the hotel’s hands, they’re placed in a security lockup.
 When you check in at the front desk, the fact that your parcels are in the lockup should appear on the computer.
 You can pick them up yourself or have the bell captain deliver them to your room.
 The appropriate charges can then be paid at the front desk (these fees go to the hotel–not WonderFest!).
 See below for rates.